VLSM Subnetting Explained with Examples

 Broadcast ID 192.168.1.127

-Our next segment is the production department.
+The next segment is the production department.
 Its block size is 64.
-If we convert the next host bit (26th), we get four subnets having 64 IP addresses each.
+If you set the next host bit (26th) to the network bit, you get four subnets with 64 IP addresses each.

 Subnet Subnet 1 Subnet 2 Subnet 3 Subnet 4